 Coursework submitted by a student must be the student's own, original work.
-Students shall not cheat on any assignment by giving or receiving unauthorized assistance (parents completing assignments for students etc.), or commit the act of plagiarism (to include the use of AI tools).
+Students shall not cheat on any assignment by giving or receiving unauthorized assistance (parents completing assignments for students, submitting AI generated assignments, etc.), or commit the act of plagiarism (to include submission of assignments generated using Artificial Intelligence).
+AI should be used to assist students with completing and submitting their own quality work.
 Students who commit such acts are subject to receiving a grade of zero on the assignment in question as well as disciplinary action.
 Complete information regarding academic dishonesty can be found in the RCSS Code of Conduct and IHA-R Grading Policy.